muflone/django-remotes/README.md

 You can use any database that is supported by Django and setup it in a settings file.

-For example to setup a SQLite database you can use the following:
+For example to set up a SQLite database you can use the following:

 ```python
 DATABASES = {